ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 # Climate Data Construction

+[//]: # (Github doesn't support inline maths, so i used this website to generate links that render as maths: https://www.codecogs.com/latex/eqneditor.php)

 As described in Appendix A.2.4, we link GMFD gridded daily historical climate data to country-year-level energy consumption data by aggregating daily grid cell information to the country year level.
 Nonlinear transformations of temperature and rainfall are computed at the grid cell level before averaging values across space using population weights and finally summing over days within a year.